Workshop Build-Along — Part 11 — Sheeting the Skyraider’s Wings

 Apply yellow glue to the top of the spar and the ribs and then tape and pin the sheeting into place.
 I also tape the leading edge tightly over the sub-leading edge strip and use some clamps to form a tight seam.
 Now let dry.

-(Above) So, again the sheeting for the lower leading edge forward of the main spar and outboard of the landing gear rails has been cut to size, glued together, weighed down to dry and then sanded smooth .
+(Above) So, again the sheeting for the lower leading edge forward of the main spar, outboard of the landing gear rails, has been cut to size, glued together, weighted down to dry and then sanded smooth .

 Here all of the bottom sheeting has been installed on the left wing panel.
 The area near the root ribs is left unsheeted so the two panels can later be epoxied together and the two plywood dihedral joiners inserted and glued on place.